Glossary

 Request for proposal (RFP)

-It provides buyers the capability to invite potential suppliers to submit a business proposal, through a bidding process, for the supply of a commodity, service, or asset.
-This is sometimes also known as either an Invitation to Tender (ITT), a Request for Quotation (RFQ) or a Request for Tender (RFT).
+Buyers can invite potential suppliers to submit a business proposal through a bidding process.
+The business proposal could be for the supply of a commodity, service or asset.
+This is sometimes known as either Invitation to Tender (ITT), a Request for Quotation (RFQ) or a Request for Tender (RFT).

 RFP supplier shortlisting